bpfman/bpfman/docs/developer-guide/shipping-bytecode.md

 An Example Containerfile can be found at `/packaging/container/deployment/Containerfile.bytecode`

-#### Host Platform Image Build
+#### Host Platform Architecture Image Build

 ```console
 bpfman image build -b ./examples/go-xdp-counter/bpf_bpfel.o -f Containerfile.bytecode --tag quay.io/<USER>/go-xdp-counter
 ```

-Where `./examples/go-xdp-counter/bpf_bpfel.o` is the directory the bytecode object file is located.
+Where `./examples/go-xdp-counter/bpf_x86_bpfel.o` is the directory the bytecode object file is located.

 Users can also use `skopeo` to ensure the image follows the backwards compatible version of the spec: